 What Teens Look for When Shopping

-A recent study from Piper Sandler found that teens shopping behaviors this fall have changed some from last year.
+A study from Piper Sandler found that teens shopping behaviors this fall have changed some from last year.
 Here are some of the key trends from their findings about how teens are shopping this fall.

-1. After a virtual year, teens have different spending priorities
+1. Teens have different spending priorities

 Gen-Z has been the most affected by school changes from the pandemic.
 With schools going between online, hybrid, and in person over the last year, students’ shopping priorities have changed this year compared to last year.

 Here are a few of the key things teens are spending money on.

 - Clothes.
 Similar to what we found in our own school spending survey, clothes were a higher priority for shopping this year than last school year.
 Apparel represents 22% of teen spending, topping even food purchases.
 Females are especially driving a higher spend in this category.
 Top clothing sites include SHEIN, LULU Lemon, and Nike.

 - Beauty products.
 While cosmetics spending has dropped, there has been an increase especially in beauty costs spent on hair care and fragrances.
 Both make sense with a return to more in-person interaction this school year.
 The top beauty brand is ULTA.